LewkyB/LukeTube/README.md

 ## Improvement
 - [ ] find a way to make embedded links load in faster (caching? pagination?
 BOTH???)
-- [ ] figure out how to DI the sqlconnection
 - [ ] explore different database options
 - [ ] load in json links from python project
 - [ ] make database seeder available